|

 After several drafts, a story

+Who knows where this will take me?
 One thing is sure.
-The last decade has tought me a lot and I cannot wait to share it, with
+The last two decades have taught me a lot.
+I cannot wait to share this new knowledge with

 * Scleroderma is characterized by a hardening and tightening of the skin, joints and internal organs,